Georgia Bureau of Investigation

 State law enforcement agency in U.S.

-The Georgia Bureau of Investigation (GBI) is the state bureau of investigation of the U.S. state of Georgia.
-It is an independent, statewide agency that provides assistance to Georgia's criminal justice system in the areas of criminal investigations, forensic laboratory services, and computerized criminal justice information.
-Its headquarters is located in unincorporated DeKalb County, near Decatur and in Greater Atlanta.
+The Georgia Bureau of Investigation (GBI) is the state bureau of investigation for the U.S. state of Georgia.
+Operating as an independent, statewide agency, the GBI provides specialized investigative support, forensic laboratory evaluations, and computerized criminal justice data infrastructure to Georgia's broader criminal justice system.
+The agency is headquartered in an unincorporated area of DeKalb County, Georgia, located near Decatur, Georgia within the Greater Atlanta metropolitan area.